Short-Term Rental Tax Remittance

 Keeping Vacation Rentals Compliant with Rental Taxes and Property Laws

-Here is a brief rundown of some of the rules of taxes and tax deductions for vacation rental property owners as used by some jurisdictions:
+Here is a brief rundown of some of the rules of taxes on rental properties and tax deductions for vacation rental property owners as used by some jurisdictions:

 The 14-Day Rule

-Every property owner should know about the 14-day rule, which means a rental property is tax-exempt if the owner rents it out for no more than 14 days.
+Every short-term rental owner should know about the 14-day rule, which means a rental property is tax-exempt if the owner rents it out for no more than 14 days.
 The owner is also required to stay in the property for 14 days or more once per year.
 This rule goes for renting a room in your home, too.
-Chances are that most vacation rental property owners will go over the 14-day limit, and will thus owe taxes
+Chances are that most vacation rental property owners will go over the 14-day limit, and will thus owe taxes.

 Keeping up with what taxes are owed by which property owners in your municipality can be challenging, but LODGINGRevs simplifies the process and helps make vacation rental compliance much more achievable!
 Try our demo today to see how it can help you capture every rental.